 - Our students grow as scholars and lifelong learners, developing their ability to reflect on their own thinking and learning.

 We sent our daughter to Lab Atlanta during the second semester of her 10th-grade year.
 She transitioned from a traditional learning environment associated with lectures and mastery of knowledge through drill and practice to a student-centered learning environment that encouraged ingenuity, curiosity, and innovation.
 Our daughter blossomed into a thoughtful learner who became civically engaged and focused on building a vibrant, sustainable future.
 Our experience at Lab Atlanta was simply amazing!

 —Aquaria R. Smith, Parent, Lab Atlanta 2017 Founding Class

 Lab Atlanta is a school: an innovative semester-long, honors-level academic program for high school sophomores from greater Atlanta, sponsored by The Lovett School.
 It brings together a diverse group of 20-24 public and independent school students into an intimate learning community each semester.

 By diving deeply into Atlanta’s pressing challenges and opportunities, Lab Atlanta students learn through practical experience to develop the skills and habits of leaders and innovators.
 Lab Atlanta enables its students to build a systemic understanding of themselves, each other, their home city, and the world.

 !!Who should apply to attend?

-Intellectually curious, civically engaged, motivated students are best suited for Lab Atlanta.
+Intellectually curious, civically engaged, academically gifted and motivated students are best suited for Lab Atlanta.
 They collaborate with faculty and peers to design their learning experience throughout the semester.
 The curriculum features a pervasive focus on innovation and creative problem-solving, informed by the Design Thinking approach of Stanford University’s Hasso Plattner Institute of Design.